sermon: Tests of True Knowledge

 What a terrible thing it would be to have a church with nothing but masters and teachers in it, with all being authorities and all of them knowing everything about everything.

 But there is always this tendency to feel that we do know and understand it all and human nature wants its own intellect to be known.
-So people who are puffed up are arrogate in and of themselves and thereby betray themselves.
-They claim or seize the limelight without justification, but still more serious is the way in which this manifest itself in its attitude toward others in contentions, resentment, and even bitterness.
+So people who are puffed up are arrogant in and of themselves and thereby betray themselves.
+They claim or seize the limelight without justification, but still more serious is the way in which this manifests itself in its attitude toward others in contentions, resentment, and even bitterness.

 That was the trouble in the church in Corinth.
 These men thought they were enlightened and they said “we have knowledge, we know!”
 The apostle Paul's reply was: “We know that we all have knowledge.”
 Their attitude toward others was one of superiority, they tended to despise others and they were very similar to the Pharisees.

 They did not boast as much about their good works as they did about their knowledge and their understanding.
 These others who did not understand, who are not clear about idols, were almost beneath contempt to them.

 So they looked down on them and were inconsiderate towards them and said they were hardly worth to be considered at all.
 Often it shows itself like that, or it shows itself by just ignoring these others of less understanding altogether.

 These Gnostic types, or humanists, despise the weak and uneducated to such an extent that they do not even feel contemptuous toward them because in their view, the weak have nothing to offer and so are not there at all.